-Made with just three simple ingredients, these nutritious Cottage Cheese Pancakes are a healthy breakfast for kids you make in under 10 minutes.
+Made with just 3 simple ingredients, these nutritious Cottage Cheese Pancakes are a healthy breakfast for kids you make in under 10 minutes.
 They’re loaded with protein and healthy fats—and are also fluffy and delish.

 Ingredients You Need